 Burned the Roof of Your Mouth?
 Here's How To Manage.

-Whether you have blisters or a naturally tender palate, many at-home remedies allow you to deal with the pain.
-If you can't find relief, however, it's best to call your dentist for a second look and to ensure you don't have an open sore that's prone to infection.
-Until then, here are a few simple ways to cool off a hot mouth when you've bitten into your food too quickly.
+Whether you have blisters or a naturally tender palate, many of these at-home remedies allow you to deal with the pain.
+However, if you can't find relief, it's best to call your dental professional for a second look and ensure you don't have an open sore that's prone to infection.
+Until then, here are a few tips on how to heal the burned roof of your mouth when you've bitten into your food too quickly.

 1. Over-The-Counter Pain Relievers

 One of the simplest ways to relieve a burnt roof of your mouth is an over-the-counter pain reliever.
 Ibuprofen, acetaminophen, and naproxen sodium can help relieve pain and reduce swelling.
 Be sure to read the package directions to ensure you’re taking the correct dosage.

 Thinking about chips and salsa?
 Think about this first: crunchy foods can become sharp when breaking them down in your mouth, irritating your burn further.
 Hot, spicy, and citrus foods can also prolong irritation.
 For a couple of days after a bad burn, it's best to stick with soft, cold foods and drinks.
 Not only will this limit irritation, but cold foods like ice pops, yogurt, and applesauce can help you find relief from the abrasive sensation on your tongue or hard palate.
 Much like applying a cold compress to a minor burn on your arm, cold foods, and even cold water, can "cool down" the nerves, so be sure to raid your fridge for items that will aid your comfort.